jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 <figure class="align-center">
   <img src="/assets/images/interrail/zurich_swans.jpg" alt="">
-  <figcaption>Seen from a park that was a 10 minute walk from the main train station</figcaption>
+  <figcaption>More turquoise water!</figcaption>
 </figure>

 ***

 After 2 hours had passed, I got on the first long-ish train ride of the trip, one that was supposed to last 3.5 hours.
-However, about 3/4 of the way through there was a section of railway closed because of a landslide, which meant everyone got off, and we took a bus to the next station, where we got right on another train that was waiting for use there.
-It was all very smoothly orgranized, and only added about 30 minutes to the overall journey time.
+However, about 3/4 of the way through there was a section of railway closed because of a landslide, which meant everyone got off, and we took a bus to the next station, where we got right on another train that was waiting for us there.
+It was all very smoothly organized, and only added about 30 minutes to the overall journey time.
 Once I arrived in Innsbruck I was fortunate to have just enough time to walk to the hostel before it started raining.

 ***